eric2323223/jekyll-now/drafts/GPT.md

 -   Given enough data, a huge model, and enough compute, can do a reasonable job!
 -   Empirically works better than translation, autoencoding: “Language Modeling Teaches You More Syntax than Translation Does”
 ### LM works with all types of finetune tasks
+The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!
 ### the power of scale
 ![enter image description here](https://miro.medium.com/max/625/1*q-P5aQ7A6VlsfroP3ckg8A.jpeg)
 ![enter image description here](https://bmk.sh/images/gpt3/perf-small.png)